edwintye/edwintye.github.io/content/posts/2024-04-14-quick-notes-on-yq-edit.md

 ---

 One of the best thing about kubernetes, and especially gitops, is that we can re-use the same definitely across many different environment and clusters via very simple yaml manipulation.
-Howver, it is also true that editing yaml en-masse is not fun and automation is highly desirable.
+However, it is also true that editing yaml en-masse is not fun and automation is highly desirable.
 Most people will eventually turn to `yq`, and at the same time be slightly stuck on the syntax.
 So I am just out here documenting a few of the most used commands in my normal work.